wokwi/wokwi-docs/docs/guides/logic-analyzer.md

 Each channel has an activity LED that turns green whenever there is an activity on the channel.
 The activity LEDs provide an easy way to see that the signals are connected correctly.

-The Logic analyzer has a small display.
+The logic analyzer has a small display.
 It shows the number of samples captured since the simulation started.

+The [configurable trigger](#using-the-trigger) lets you record just part of the data.
+For instance, you can start recording on button press, or record only while SPI communication is active (using the SS pin as a trigger).

 ## Using the Logic Analyzer